Columbia Trail

 The Columbia Trail is a rail trail in rural northwestern New Jersey.
-It was created from portions of the former Central Railroad of New Jersey High Bridge Branch and stretches from High Bridge, in Hunterdon County, through Washington Township, in Morris County for a total of 15.1 mi.
+It was created from portions of the former Central Railroad of New Jersey High Bridge Branch and stretches from High Bridge, in Hunterdon County, to Washington Township, in Morris County, for a total of 15.1 mi.
 The trail surface is relatively flat and consists mostly of fine crushed stone.

 History

-Lewis H Taylor, a member of the trustees of the Central Jersey Railroad, brought the railroad to High Bridge in 1876.
-The branch line was originally built to transport coal and iron ore from mines in Morris County for use in the Taylor Wharton Iron and Steel Company, the oldest foundry in United States History, and other foundries at High Bridge or Wharton.
+Lewis H. Taylor, a member of the trustees of the Central Jersey Railroad, brought the railroad to High Bridge in 1876.
+The branch line was originally built to transport coal and iron ore from mines in Morris County for use in the Taylor Wharton Iron and Steel Company, the oldest foundry in United States history, and other foundries at High Bridge or Wharton.
 The High Bridge Branch was also used for passenger traffic until 1935.

 In 1976, the branch was deemed redundant by its new owner, Conrail, and the rails were dismantled in 1980.
 In the mid-1990s, the Columbia Gas Transmission company bought the trail right-of-way and laid an underground gas pipeline under the right-of-way along the length of the trail.
 The trail and bridges were resurfaced in 2004.
 Since then, it has been a recreational trail serving the surrounding communities.

 The Hunterdon County Division of Parks and Recreation and Morris County Park Commission now operate and maintain the trail under lease, although ownership of the right-of-way remains with the Columbia Gas Company.